 We as the user usually don’t care too much of our web history, but if you find yourself continually running into the errors, then you should try deleting your history and see whether it fixes the issue or not.

-Deleting the history on Chrome is quite straightforward.
+Deleting the history of Chrome is quite straightforward.
 But still, in case you don’t know the steps, follow the instructions provided below.

-1. Open up the Chrome and wait for it to load completely.
+1. Open up Chrome and wait for it to load completely.

-4. In the pop-up window, under “time range” section select “all-time” and then select the following options: “Browsing history,” “Cookies and other site data” and “cached images and files.”
+4. In the pop-up window, under the “time range” section, select “all-time” and then select the following options: “Browsing history,” “Cookies and other site data” and “cached images and files.”

 5. Finally, click on the blue-colored “Clear data” button.